 Divorce is unfortunately common in America, leaving a lot of men and women with the responsibility of paying child support to their exes.
 It is an understandable law that ensures the welfare of children whose parents separate.
 Not all men and women pay back child support, but not without consequence.
 The state of Utah has laws in place to enforce child support payments, so no divorced parent should struggle to provide for his or her family.

-If you need help with a father not paying child support, call the Law Office of David Pedrazas in Salt Lake City, Utah and schedule a Child Support Case Evaluation today!
+Need Help With a Father Not Paying Child Support, Contact the Law Office of David Pedrazas in Salt Lake City to schedule a Child Support Case Evaluation

-What Happens if Back Child Support is Not Paid?
+What Happens if Back Child Support in Utah is Not Paid?

 More than 5.8 million Americans are behind on their child support payments.
 In fact, the US Office of Child Support Enforcement estimates that more than $10 billion is currently owed in back child support payments.
 If you are one of these people, you may be living in fear about when someone is going to come to collect more money than you have available to pay, or worse, take you to jail.

-Our team of family practice lawyers can help you navigate this difficult situation and come to an agreement that both take care of your kids and allows you enough money to be able to live.
+Our team of family practice lawyers can help you navigate this difficult situation and come to an agreement that who takes care of your kids and allow you enough money to be able to live.
 We are just a phone call away.
 Get started today by contacting the Law Offices of David Pedrazas at 801-263-7078 to schedule a consultation.

 What Happens in Utah if You Don’t Pay Child Support?